abaikov/cnstra/docs/advanced/performance.md

 ### Set reasonable `maxNeuronHops`

-Default is 1000.
-For bounded workflows, set a lower limit:
+Default: undefined (disabled).
+If you need a safety cap for cyclic graphs, set a lower limit:

 ```ts
 await cns.stimulate(signal, {